-Prescription drug coverage helps cover the cost of prescription drugs.
-You can receive these benefits through a Medicare Advantage plan with drug coverage or stand alone Medicare drug plan.
+Prescription drug plans help to cover the cost of your prescription medications.
+You can receive these benefits through a Medicare Advantage plan with drug coverage or a standalone Medicare drug plan.
 Each drug plan is designed with different copays, preferred pharmacies, and can cover different medication on their formulary (covered drug list).
-These plans can change each year, so it should a priority to understand the changes to covered medication, etc. Part D is optional, but there is a penalty if you do not sign up when you first become eligible for Medicare.
-If you have other creditable coverage, like employer coverage through yourself or spouse, you may not have a penalty.
+These plans can change each year, so it should be a priority to understand what is changing and how you will be effected.
+Part D is optional, but there is a penalty if you do not sign up when you first become eligible for Medicare.
+If you have other creditable coverage, like employer coverage through yourself or a spouse, you may not have a penalty.